Programme: common part

 To fully understand the field of Econometrics, you'll need the skills, expertise and techniques that are required to apply robust statistical methods, to be used in exploring all topics, research and issues relevant to the discipline.
 Apply in-depth analysis to fascinating data sets such as supermarket scanner data, museum visitor demographics, or high frequency stock market and foreign exchange data.

 All of the acclaimed lecturers in the programme are researchers in one of the ten research programmes of the Amsterdam School of Economics (ASE).
 The school is affiliated with a number of internal and external economics-related research institutes, enriching the research and career opportunities for students in the master’s programme.
-ASE's courses in Non-Linear Economic Dynamics and Bounded Rationality, for instance, are directly connected to the Center for Nonlinear Dynamics in Economics and Finance (CeNDEF), a research facility dedicated to the subjects.
+ASE's courses in Complex Economic Dynamics and Economics of Network Analysis, for instance, are directly connected to the Center for Nonlinear Dynamics in Economics and Finance (CeNDEF), a research facility dedicated to the subjects.